skeema/skeema/doc/options.md

 Commands | diff, push, lint, [CI](https://www.skeema.io/ci)
 --- | :---
-**Default** | "IGNORE"
+**Default** | "ignore"
 **Type** | enum
-**Restrictions** | Requires one of these values: "IGNORE", "WARNING", "ERROR"
+**Restrictions** | Requires one of these values: "ignore", "warning", "error"

 This linter rule checks for presence of stored procedures and functions.
-This option defaults to "IGNORE", meaning that presence of routines does not result in a linter annotation by default.
-However, companies that restrict or forbid routines may wish to set this to "WARNING" or "ERROR".
+This option defaults to "ignore", meaning that presence of routines does not result in a linter annotation by default.
+However, companies that restrict or forbid routines may wish to set this to "warning" or "error".

 Companies that restrict use of routines typically do so for these reasons: